MarinaShmovganets/lighthouse/readme.md

 * **[Foo](https://www.foo.software/lighthouse)** - Lighthouse-as-a-service offering free and premium plans.
 Provides monitoring and historical reporting of Lighthouse audits with CircleCI, GitHub, and other integrations.
 Features include Slack notifications, PR comment reporting and more.

-* **[Apdex](https://apdex.co/performance)** - Apdex is website performance service.
-Provides historical Lighthouse reports visializations, global regions, mobile/desktop option, custom headers and alerts.
-It's also all-in-one solution, providing website uptime monitoring and more.
-Apdex is paid product with free 30-day trial and flexible plans.
+* **[Apdex](https://apdex.co)** - Apdex is a website performance service.
+The main features are historical Lighthouse reports visualizations, mobile/desktop options, alerts, uptime monitoring, and more.
+There are flexible plans and a 30-day free trial.

 ## Lighthouse Integrations in non-Web Perf services